Milton, GA

 Can other road improvement initiatives not mentioned above be part of this project’s scope?
 No. The Safe Streets for All application is very specific in how the grant funding can be used.
 These particular funds cannot be used towards preliminary engineering, right-of-way acquisition, or construction activities.
 That said, the City will continue to look for and implement other ways to improve Milton’s transportation network – it’s just that the funding would come from a different source.

 How does this relate to TSPLOST?
-Many Milton projects are funded through the Transportation Special Project Local Option Sales Tax (TSPLOST), which are paid locally (as opposed to through a federal grant).
-These are managed on a distinctly different tract relative to Safe Streets for All.
+Many Milton projects are funded through the Transportation Special Purpose Local Option Sales Tax (TSPLOST), which are paid locally (as opposed to through a federal grant).
+These are managed on a distinctly different track relative to Safe Streets for All.
 The one commonality is that they’re both managed by Milton’s Public Works Department.